Tech’s Biggest Challenge: Tackling The Pervasive

 The Gap Starts Early

-Becca Brogadir, the principal at an Ward Elementary School, Newton, MA, says she sees it in the elementary-aged children in her school.
+Becca Brogadir, the principal at an Elm Street School in Walpole, MA, says she sees it in the elementary-aged children in her school.
 “Children who get called on are the ones who raise their hands, and girls generally don’t raise their hands unless they’re really sure they know the answer,” she explains.

 Sarah O’Robb Hagan, founder of Extreme You, adds, “Girls drop out of sports at around 14 at twice the pace of men.
 Men inherently are getting those experiences and being rewarded for taking big risks, while girls are told to be good and well-behaved.
 These are deeply ingrained beliefs.”